-Prevalence estimates and standard errors were calculated by a method appropriate to the complex sampling design ^{6,7}.
+Prevalence estimates and standard errors were calculated by a method appropriate to the complex sampling design.
 The sampling weights were adjusted for household non-response using adjustment cells formed by state and urban/rural residence.
-Post stratification8 was used to adjust the weighted sample totals to known population totals for age, gender and ethnicity based on 1996 census population projection.
-Prevalence estimates were standardized by the direct method to the age distribution of the 1996 Malaysian population.
-STATA9 software package was used for analysis.
+Post stratification was used to adjust the weighted sample totals to known population totals for age, sex, and ethnicity based on 1996 census population projection.
+Prevalence estimates were standardised by the direct method to the age distribution of the 1996 Malaysian population.
+STATA software package was used for analysis.